amagnasco/xwpe/README.md

 As evidenced by their discussion list, xwpe-alpha has not seen active development since at least 2003.
 This GitHub version is maintained by Alessandro G. Magnasco at https://github.com/amagnasco/xwpe/.

+Contributor of the Decade award goes to Guus Bonnema, who is bravely trying to refactor and clean up this mess: https://github.com/gbonnema.

 Caveat emptor ; this software hails from last century.
 I can try to help figure out any questions or problems you might have, but purely out of